movestore/movestore.github.io/hello_world_app.md

 The included file `sdk.R` is a local MoveApps substitute that behaves (almost) like the online system.
 Therefore, this file should not be adapted.
 The two files emulating MoveApps interactive behaviour locally are `.env`, which defines the input and output files path (please only adapt the source file path here), and `app-configuration.json`, which allows you to adapt the App settings for local testing.
 Note that the json format is required here.
 The fourth included file that you must use for development is the `RFunction.R`.
 This is the file into which all your App code is supposed to go and the only R file that is actually integrated into MoveApps when your App is built.

 Here, an example selecting all data points of a given calender year is given.
-Please try it out with the example data set `input1_move2loc_LatLon.rds` (see line 4 in `.env`).
+Please try it out with the example data set `input4_move2loc_LatLon.rds` (see line 4 in `.env`).
 The settings are given in the file `app-configuration.json`, make sure that the year is included in the data set.
 In the MoveApps platform this parameter is provided by an interactive input window.
-Finally, you can run the file `sdk.R`, which is calling several supportive code that is emulating MoveApps behaviour as well as the `RFunction.R`.
+Finally, you can run the file `sdk.R`, which is calling supportive code that is emulating MoveApps behaviour as well as the `RFunction.R`.
 Explore the results that are saved in the folder `./data/output`, as specified in `.env`.
 Note that we have provided additional example code in the `RFunction.R` for e.g. the use of auxiliary files as settings.
 For more details see the file `developer_README.md` in the template or [on Github directly](https://github.com/movestore/Template_R_Function_App/blob/master/developer_README.md).

-app-configuration.json
+#
+`app-configuration.json`
 ```
 {
     "sdk": "MoveApps R SDK",
-    "year": 2006
+    "year": 2014
 }
 ```

-RFunction.R
+#
+`RFunction.R`
 ```
 library('move2')
 library('lubridate')